sirius-ms/sirius/manual/source/library.rst

   :param compound: neutral molecular formula
   :param ion: ionization mode (might be a Charge)
   :return: spectrum containing the theoretical isotope pattern of this compound

+Output Type
+**********************

+.. java:package:: de.unijena.bioinf.sirius

+.. java:type:: public class IdentificationResult

+  The compute and identify methods return instances of IdentificationResult.
+This class wraps a tree and its scores.
+You can write the tree to a file using the writeTreeToFile method.

+.. java:method:: public void writeTreeToFile(File target) throws IOException

+  Writes the tree into a file.
+The file format is determined by the file ending (either '.dot' or '.json')

+  :param target: file name

+.. java:method:: public void writeAnnotatedSpectrumToFile(File target) throws IOException

+  Writes the annotated spectrum into a csv file.

+  :param target: file name

 .. rubric:: Footnotes